hbowie/practopians/content/blog/hbowie/What We Need After the Election.md

 Title:  What We Need After the Election

-By: Herb Bowie
+Author: Herb Bowie

 Date:   Nov 3, 2016

+Status: 6 - Published

 Body:

 <p><img class="img-top-right" style="max-width: 100%; height: auto;" src="../../images/welcome-to-the-future.jpg" alt="Welcome to the Future" title="Welcome to the Future" /></p>

 It may be too early to know who will win on Tuesday, but it's not too early to assess the major issues roiling the electorate and offer a few thoughts about what needs to happen after the voting is over -- no matter who comes out on top.